Remco28/folder_declutter/NEXT_STEPS.md

 ## Bugs
 - [ ] Sometimes dragging into "Recycle Bin" doesn't refresh the page.
 Icon will persist after being removed.
 Refreshing will show it was moved correctly.
+- [ ] The tooltips need to appear over the main app.

 ## Features
 - [ ] Add ability to "go to location" by 1. double clicking section (if its defined) 2. right click > menu > go to location